 It’s not just an overused saying, first impressions really do count!
 Potential customers make opinions regarding your business within the first few seconds of arriving.
 These opinions are based on elements including colours, images, logo placements and much more.

 Website visuals are the first and most important way to express to customers what your brand represents.
 Checking whether the logo is correct, the colours match your brand and that images aren’t clogging up your messages is one of the easiest things to fix with a bit of web design.
 Most website platforms provide excellent guides to assist you in this design process.

-It is paramount that your offline and online presence do not clash.
+It is paramount that there is alignment between your online and offline presence

-If your brand has some offline recognition already, your website should just be an extension of this.
-It makes sense commercially to ensure that there is consistency between all marketing material otherwise your company’s messaging will be cluttered and confusing to potential customers.
+If your brand is well known offline already, develop your website inline with the style and personality people are already used to.
+Also make sure there is consistency between all marketing material to avoid your company’s messaging appearing cluttered and confusing to potential customers.